The Best Lean Meats You'll Want to Grill All Summer Long

-- Poultry: Skinless, white meat chicken or turkey; ground turkey breast
+- Poultry: Skinless, white meat chicken or turkey; ground turkey breast (at least 90% lean)

 - Veal: Any trimmed cut

 - Pork: Boneless loin chop, tenderloin, center loin chop, sirloin roast and rib chop

 - Lamb: Look for the word “loin”